whisperengine-ai/psa-ai-frameworks/RED_FLAGS_CHECKLIST.md

 - When asked "What would falsify this?", answer is vague or defensive

 **Why it matters**: Unfalsifiable theories aren't scientific—they're belief systems.

+**The difference:**

+**Falsifiable (scientific):** "This medication reduces headaches in 70% of patients within 30 minutes."
+- **Can be tested:** Give medication, track headaches
+- **Can be proven wrong:** If only 30% improve, theory is false
+- **Clear prediction:** Specific outcome in specific timeframe

+**Unfalsifiable (pseudoscience):** "This healing crystal balances your energy."
+- Asked: "What would prove it doesn't work?"
+- Answer: "If you don't feel it, you're not open to it" OR "It works on spiritual levels beyond measurement"
+- **Any outcome can be explained away**
+- **No way to prove it wrong**

+**Framework example:**

+"My coherence system improves decision-making."
+- Good decision outcome?
+"The framework worked!"
+- Bad decision outcome?
+"You didn't calculate coherence correctly" OR "The framework revealed this lesson was necessary"

+**If every outcome confirms the framework, the framework isn't explaining anything—it's just interpreting everything retroactively.**

 **What to ask**: "What specific observation would prove this framework wrong?"